t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="gb"></a>
-*Q: Can I use more than one security token with DoxBox?*
+*Q: Can I use more than one security token with LibreCrypt?*

 *A:* Yes!
-DoxBox supports as many security tokens as you've got!
+LibreCrypt supports as many security tokens as you've got!

 You can even use different tokens to mount different volumes, or the same token to mount multiple volumes, all at the same time if you wish!